spress/spress.yosymfony.com/docs/2.0/variables/index.md

             <td>posts</td>
             <td>array</td>
             <td markdown="1">
-                List of post in reverse chronological.
-Each element of this list is type [page](#page-variables).
+                List of posts in reverse chronological order.
+Each element of this list is of type [page](#page-variables).
             </td>
         </tr>
         <tr>
             <td>pages</td>
             <td>array</td>
             <td markdown="1">
                 List of pages.
-Each element of this list is type [page](#page-variables).
+Each element of this list is of type [page](#page-variables).
             </td>
         </tr>
         <tr>